MOCCA-SURVEY Database -- I. Tidal disruption events of white dwarfs in globular clusters and young massive clusters: Method

-As seen in Eq.~(\ref{eq:DifferentialRateDensity}), we calculate WD~TDE rates in GCs and YMCs separately, and take the sum of them later.
-We define $\sfr_i(z(t))$ as a cluster formation rate density in mass at the lookback time $t$, and $\mavi$ as the average cluster mass.
-Thus, the fraction in the right-hand side of Eq.~(\ref{eq:DifferentialRateDensity}) indicates a cluster formation rate density in number at the lookback time $t$.
+As seen in Eq.~(\ref{eq:DifferentialRateDensity}), we calculate WD~TDE rates in GCs and YMCs separately.
+We define $\sfr_i(z(t))$ as the cluster formation rate density in mass at the lookback time $t$, and $\mavi$ as the average cluster mass.
 We represent $\npcl_i$ as the total number of WD~TDEs in a cluster.
-Thus, differentiating $\npcl_i$ by a cluster age $t$, we can get $d\npcl_i/dt$ as the WD~TDE rate at the cluster age $t$, and $d\npcl_i/dt d\ptde$ as the WD~TDE rate per a property at the cluster age $t$.
-The product of the fraction and differentiation in the right-hand side of Eq.~(\ref{eq:DifferentialRateDensity}) shows the WD~TDE rate density per a property in clusters formed at the lookback time $t$.
-Finally, we integrate the rate density from the lookback time $0$ to the Hubble time $\thubble$, and obtain the WD~TDE rate density in the current GCs and YMCs.
+Thus, differentiating $\npcl_i$ by the cluster age $t$, we can get $d\npcl_i/dt$ as the WD~TDE rate at the cluster age $t$, and $d\npcl_i/dt d\ptde$ as the WD~TDE rate per a property at the cluster age $t$.
+Solving Eq. (\ref{eq:DifferentialRateDensity}) thus returns the WD TDE rate density for a given property (e.g. BH or WD mass, see below).

-We discretize Eq.~(\ref{eq:DifferentialRateDensity}) to use the results of the database.
-We give the differentiation in the right-hand side of Eq.~(\ref{eq:DifferentialRateDensity}) by
+We discretize Eq.~(\ref{eq:DifferentialRateDensity}) in such a way that the differential number of WD TDEs is given by:

-where $\nsimi$ is the number of all the simulations, $N_i$ is the total number of WD-BH coalescence in all the simulations, and $\delta$ functions have usual meanings.
+where $\nsimi$ is the number of all the simulations, $N_i$ is the total number of WD-BH coalescences in all the simulations, and $\delta$ functions have usual meanings.
 The superscript $j$ indicates quantities of $j$-th WD-BH coalescence in all the simulations.
-The product of correction factors considers that a WD TDE can accompany another TDEs.
-Note that we can get the total number of WD-BH coalescence in a cluster ($\npcl_i$), if we exclude the $\delta$ functions and the product of correction factors.
+The product of corrective factors considers that a WD TDE can accompany another TDEs.
+Note that we can get the total number of WD-BH coalescence in a cluster ($\npcl_i$), if we exclude the $\delta$ functions and the product of corrective factors.
 Finally, we can obtain a discretized rate density in the current universe, substituting Eq.~(\ref{eq:DiscretizedRateDensityPerCluster}) into Eq.~(\ref{eq:DifferentialRateDensity}), such that

 where $\msimi(=\mavi \nsimi)$ is the total mass of clusters in all the simulations.
 We give examples of use for Eq. (\ref{eq:DiscretizedRateDensity}).
 We can get the differential rate density of simple WD TDEs as